-If the resource that is to be the start or end point of the route is not displayed in the network view, the [] icon or the [] icon will not be displayed on the relevant resource.
+If the resource that is to be the start or end point of the route is not displayed in the network view, the [ to not be displayed on the relevant resource.

 In that case, clear the route of the influence scope.
 Then, with the resources that are to be the start and end points of the route displayed in the network view, set the start and end points of the route again.